Last Updated on October 19, 2024 by Jason

 The mainspring is a thin, 20-30cm long strip of hardened metal, coiled to form a spring structure.
 The mainspring is the power source for the movement in both hand-wound and automatic watches.
 This metallic spring is housed within the toothed mainspring barrel, to prevent it from unravelling.
 In the centre sits the winding pinion, attached to a ratchet wheel and click assembly that sits below.
 This ensures the pinion can only rotate in one direction, preventing the mainspring from unwinding.
 Thanks to the ratchet and clicker, all momentum from the mainspring is released via the mainspring barrel.

 The third wheel adjoins the centre wheel to the fourth wheel, which rotates once per minute.
 This powers the second hand when present.
 Each gear runs from a central axle featuring a synthetic jewel bearing, to massively reduce friction and wear over time.
-The gear train is also known as the drive train or wheel train.
+The wheel train is also known as the drive train or gear train.

 Motion works